YangFanJi/fake-review-detection-survey/readme.md

-# A Survey on Fake Review Detection
+# A Survey on Fake Review Detection: From Pre-trained Language Models to Large Language Models

+🔥🔥🔥 **The article has been accepted by Information Fusion**.

+---

 ## Overview